SymbolicML/DynamicQuantities.jl/README.md

 1//2
 ```

-You can strip units with `ustrip`:
+Finally, you can strip units with `ustrip`:

 ```julia
 julia> ustrip(x)